The Ketogenic Lifestyle: A Complete Guide On How To Go Keto

 The biggest concern we have over the keto diet is its sustainability.

 Is the ketogenic diet sustainable?

 We already know that the diet works great for weight loss, and blood sugar levels in the short term, but we don't have a lot of individuals who have been doing it for years.

 With that said, the ketogenic diet is a viable option for busy professionals.
 Once you understand which foods you can eat, and which foods you can't, its easy to plan for.

-If you are someone who needs to lose weight, and burn fat, then you should give it a go.
+If you are someone who needs to lose weight, and burn fat, then you can consider trying it.
 It may also be a good idea to alternate the keto diet with other eating patterns since we do not know its long term effects (for example, 3 months of keto diet followed by 3 months of a Mediterranean diet and so on and so forth).

 If you don't need to lose weight, then we do not recommend you do it.
 Because the diet is so restrictive, it is difficult to maintain long term.
 In addition, if you do not consume enough vegetables, then you are at risk of becoming deficient in many key nutrients.